o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

 There are often two Python interpreter instances used during O3DE tests.
 This can complicate determining which will execute your code, so pay close attention to how the test is defined:

-- #1 Exists outside of the O3DE Editor
+- Test exists outside of **O3DE Editor**
-  - Use in generic tests which launch applications and send external signals
+  - Use in generic tests that launch applications and send external signals.
   - Helps and monitor for application crashes
-  - Test file names should start with `test_`
+  - Test file names should start with `test_`.
-  - Same Python interpreter that launches when you run `o3de/python/python.sh` or `o3de\python\python.cmd`
+  - Uses the same Python interpreter that launches when you run `o3de/python/python.sh` or `o3de\python\python.cmd`.

-- #2 Embedded inside the O3DE Editor
+- Test embedded inside O3DE Editor
-  - Use in "EditorPythonBindings" tests which target workflows inside the editor
+  - Use in `EditorPythonBindings` tests which target workflows inside O3DE Editor.
-  - Helps expose editor functionality to a test script
+  - Helps expose editor functionality to a test script.
-  - Test file names should ***not*** include affixes such as `test_` or `_tests`
+  - Test file names should ***not*** include affixes such as `test_` or `_tests`.
-  - PyTest is still initiated by the external python, to handle editor crashes
+  - PyTest is still initiated by the external Python interpreter instance, to handle Editor crashes.

-### Registering a new Python Test
+### Registering a new Python test

 Registering a Python-based test is simpler than registering a C++ test.
 However, it also requires you define the library that will be tested.
 The steps below assume you have already defined a production library.
 You can read more about defining production code in [Getting Started with the CMake Build System](/docs/user-guide/build/).

-#### Step 1: Register a PyTest Target
+#### Step 1: Register a PyTest target

 Find the `CMakeLists.txt` that defines the system you are testing.
 It should exist at a path similar to `o3de/.../<MyModule>/CMakeLists.txt`.
 Note that it may be appropriate to register broader tests in a parent directory's CMakeLists.txt instead.
 If you are creating a test that is specific to a game project, you should register it in a `CMakeLists.txt` in that game project.
 When you find the right place for the test to be registered, add a line similar to: